saltzmanjoelh/aws-deploy-kit/README.md

 * Build the `aws-deploy` target.
 * Copy to `/usr/local/bin` or similar.
 * Run it with the path to your project directory. `aws-deploy build-and-publish -d /path/to/project executable-name`.

+## TODO:

+* Add option for specifying ssh key
+* invoke should take comma separate function names and payload could be comma separated files or JSON strings.
+If one payload/file is provided, it will be used for all supplied functions
+* invoke should optionally take a file or payload for an expected response.
+The format of the payload will be {KEY: REGEX} to validate the response against
+* Provide an example of the full CRUD cycle in a single invoke command.
+Include a not that authorization code should be in it's own function.